Australian Online Betting Laws Guide

 How does a betting site know I’m in Australia?

-Every internet connection has a unique code, like a postal one specifically for Australia.
+Every internet connection has a unique code, like a postal one specifically for your computer.
 Most secure online betting sites can read this code.
 So, for safety and fraud prevention reasons, sites will only identify your country and your state.
 While this may seem like an invasion of privacy, it also allows bookmakers to offer Aussie-friendly bets first.

 When can I place a sports bet online?